 Cotton and Jersey

 You’re in luck.
 These materials are highly cooperative (and why they are often used in kids’ clothing.)
-Give them a wash on warm, and (if the tag agrees) do a full hot water cycle for extra nasty stains.
-Sleeves and collars can get pretty dingey, so go ahead and pretreat with your favorite Dropps laundry soap before washing them.
+Give them a wash on warm with a Dropps Stain and Odor Pod, and (if the tag agrees) do a full hot water cycle for extra nasty stains.
+Sleeves and collars can get pretty dingy, so it's a great idea to add a Dropps Oxi Booster Pod for extra brightening power!
 Dry on medium heat, or the temp recommended by the manufacturer.

-Do you have a puffy coat filled with feathers?
+Do you have a puffy coat filled with down or down alternative?
 It’s OK to give it a wash on the gentle cycle in your machine, assuming you use detergent with no dyes and on a cool cycle.
 Throw a newly-washed coat into the dryer, on low-heat for no more than 20 minutes.
 Check it to see how it’s coming along, and continue drying for additional 5-minute increments until it is dry.
-For best results, throw in a dryer ball to help it regain its shape.
+For best results, throw in a few Wool Dryer Balls to help it regain its shape.

 If your fluffy coat seems a little stale, go ahead and wash it according to the tag directions.
 Care should be taken to hang it dry, however.
 If you need it to regain some of its “poof” after it’s fully dried, toss it into a steam-only cycle for a few minutes to bring back its sass.